 3. Cut the Excess

 The purpose of a resume is to tell a brief career history… emphasis on the BRIEF.
 Delete high school education and turn each paragraph into a couple of 1-sentence bullet points.
 This makes it easier on the eyes and highlights your skills quickly to hiring managers.

 4. Lose the Military Jargon

 Remove acronyms, military terms, or the word “civilian” from a resume.
-People don't know what those mean, so you need to translate them into strong business buzzwords, like: effective communication, problem-solving, negotiated, launched, or conceptualizing.
+Some HR professionals won't understand what those mean, so you need to translate them into strong business buzzwords, like: effective communication, problem-solving, negotiated, launched, or conceptualizing.
 Here’s a list of the best (and worst) buzzwords to include.